Traveling waves for nonlinear Schr\"odinger equations with nonzero conditions at infinity: Introduction

 Despite of many attempts, a rigorous proof of the existence of traveling waves in higher dimensions has been a long lasting problem.
 In the particular case of the Gross-Pitaevskii (GP) equation, this problem was considered in a series of papers.
-In space dimension $ N =2$, the existence of traveling waves has been proved in \cite{BS} for all speeds in some interval $(0, \e)$, where $ \e$ is small.
-In space dimension $ N \geq 3$, the existence has been proved in \cite{BOS} for a sequence of speeds $ c_n \lra 0$ by using constrained minimization; a similar result has been established in \cite{chiron} for all sufficiently small speeds by using a mountain-pass argument.
-In a recent paper \cite{BGS}, the existence of traveling waves for (GP) has been proved in space dimension $ N =2$ and $ N =3 $ for any speed in a set $ A \subset (0, v_s)$.
-If $ N =2$, $A$ contains points arbitrarily close to $0$ and to $v_s$ (although it is not clear that $A = (0, v_s)$), while in dimension $N=3$ we have $ A \subset (0, v_0)$, where $ v_0 < v_s$ and $0$, $ v_0$ are limit points of $A$.
-The traveling waves are obtained in \cite{BGS} by minimizing the energy at fixed momentum (see the next section for the definition of the momentum) and the propagation speed is the Lagrange multiplier associated to minimizers.
-In the case of cubic-quintic type nonlinearities, it has been proved in \cite{M3} that traveling waves exist for any sufficiently small speed if $ N \geq 4$.
+In space dimension $ N =2$, the existence of traveling waves was proven in \cite{BS} for all speeds in some interval $(0, \e)$, where $ \e$ is small.
+In space dimension $ N \geq 3$, the existence was proven in \cite{BOS} for a sequence of speeds $ c_n \lra 0$ by using constrained minimization; a similar result was established in \cite{chiron} for all sufficiently small speeds by using a mountain-pass argument.
+In \cite{BGS}, the existence of traveling waves for (GP) has been proven in space dimension $ N =2$ and $ N =3 $ by minimizing the energy at fixed momentum.
+The propagation speed is then the Lagrange multiplier associated to minimizers.
+If $ N =2$, this gives solutions for any speed in a set $ A \subset (0, v_s)$, where $A$ contains points arbitrarily close to $0$ and to $v_s$ (although it is not clear that $A = (0, v_s)$).
+It was shown later in \cite{CM1} that the minimization of the energy at fixed momentum can be used in any dimension $N \geq 2$ for general nonlinearities such that the nonlinear potential $V$ appearing in the energy is nonnegative.
+Moreover, the set of solutions that it gives is orbitally stable.
+However, this method has two disadvantages.
+Firstly, it is not clear that the set of speeds of traveling waves constructed in this way form an interval.
+Secondly, it has been proved in \cite{BGS} and \cite{deLaire} that in space dimension $N \geq 3$ there exists $ v_0 \in (0, v_s)$ such that minimizing the energy at fixed momentum cannot give traveling waves of speed $ c \in (v_0, v_s)$.
+In particular, the "upper branch" in figure \ref{curvesJPR} (b) cannot be obtained in this way.

+In the case of cubic-quintic type nonlinearities, it was proved in \cite{M3} that traveling waves exist for any sufficiently small speed if $ N \geq 4$.

 To our knowledge, even for specific nonlinearities there are no existence results in the literature that cover the whole range $(0, v_s)$ of possible speeds.

-The nonexistence of traveling waves for supersonic speeds ($c > v_s$) has been proved in \cite{gravejat1} in the case of the Gross-Pitaevskii equation, respectively in \cite{M8} for a large class of nonlinearities.
+The nonexistence of traveling waves for supersonic speeds ($c > v_s$) was proven in \cite{gravejat1} in the case of the Gross-Pitaevskii equation, respectively in \cite{M8} for a large class of nonlinearities.